chimaze12/Final-Project-Parkeasy/README.md

 ## **Files in Project**
 The project is split into two sections; a folder for the frontend and another for the backend.
 The Updated-backend folder contains the entire app, server, and database/models configurations enabled by the Django framework.
-Basically handles the core architecture of the webapp.It has a `requirements.txt` file which contains all the dependecies that is needed to be installed before running the project on your local machine.
-It has has the a `manage.py` file that runs the local server.
-The other folder, `updated-parkeasy-frontend` , contains all the features of the user interface in separate component folders, which allow for easy manipulation of the frontend at a later time.
+It basically handles the core architecture of the webapp.
+There's a `requirements.txt` file which contains all the dependecies that is needed to be installed before running the project on your local machine.
+It has has a `manage.py` file that runs the local server.
+The other folder, `updated-parkeasy-frontend`, contains all the features of the user interface in separate component folders, which allow for easy manipulation of the frontend at a later time.

 ## **How to Run Project**